byui-cse/cse251-course/week04/prepare.md

 - [Python documentation on threading queue](https://docs.python.org/3/library/queue.html)
 - [Python Queue Video](https://www.youtube.com/watch?v=TQx3IfCVvQ0)

 The Queue data structure is `thread safe` which means that the `get()` and `put()` when used will add or remove an item from the queue without race conditions.
-These type of methods or operations are called atomic.
+These methods or operations are called atomic.

 Here is an example of creating and using a queue.
 Note that `queue` is not part of the threading module.